 We want nothing less than to encourage optimism in younger generations and to demonstrate what might be possible if and when humanity collectively decides to get its act together and learns how to start living sustainably with nature.

 The human race is on a fast track collision course with Mother Nature herself.
 We, the human species, are pushing the Earth's habitability to extreme limits.
 We must get ourselves under control.
-We and our economic systems must learn to respect the glory and majesty of Mother Nature while treating our precious home planet with the respect that it demands.
+We and our economic systems must learn to treat Mother Nature with the respect that she demands.

 The Consortium organization within the iDGi-1 realm itself represents a utopian ideal.
 The Consortium mandate is simple and straightforward: Protect the Earth's environment and maintain global peace at all costs.
 Imagine if the UN had the resources and power at its disposal to enact the drastic changes and protections required for us to bring balance back to the natural world.
 This is the Consortium.